Year in Industry – Ben’s Story

-My 13-Month Supply Chain Placement at Boots UK started back in July with a 1-month store placement at a local Boots retailer in Derby.
+My 13-Month Supply Chain Placement at Boots UK started back in July with a 1-month store placement at a local Boots store in Derby.

 During my time in store I was able to gain extensive knowledge of how Boots operates as a retail business, learning more about customer relations, how the operation itself functions and how different job roles in the support office play a huge part in the day-to-day running of a Boots store.
 For me personally, I thoroughly enjoyed working in a Boots store, I built great relationships with all my store colleagues and everyone was extremely focused and clued up on why I was there and how important my month in store was to my year in industry development.